HMHelloWorld/FedMR/README.md

+# FedMR
 The source code for **Is Aggregation the Only Choice?
-Federated Learning via Layer-wise Model Recombination** (Accepted by KDD2024)
+Federated Learning via Layer-wise Model Recombination**(Accepted by KDD2024)

 https://dl.acm.org/doi/abs/10.1145/3637528.3671722